bjorndaniel/BlazorVision/README.md

 # BlazorVision
-A site using Blazor and CustomVison.ai to identify images.
+A site using Blazor and [CustomVision.ai](https://customvision.ai) to identify images.
 Read about it here: [Code to self](https://codetoself.bjorndaniel.se/planes-trains/)